8 unsexy cleaning products that will honestly make your life sexier (and cleaner)

 I firmly believe that cleaning products fall into two categories: Sexy and unsexy.
 Yes, there is a big difference.
 And you need both.

-Bissell SteamShot Hard Surface Steam Cleaner$35
+Bissell SteamShot Hard Surface Steam Cleaner$36

 Holikme 2 Pack Dryer Vent Cleaner Kit$8$13Save $5